 BENVENUTI!
-Welcome to the blogging lair of The Palladian Traveler.
+Welcome to the blogging lair of Tom Weber, aka The Palladian Traveler.

-This is an eclectic site devoted to the pursuit of happiness — actually la dolce vita (the sweet life) — from within the borders of the Bel Paese and, occasionally, beyond.
+This is an eclectic site devoted to the pursuit of happiness — actually la dolce vita (the sweet life) — from within the borders of Italy and, occasionally, beyond.

-Now that you know who I am and why I’m here in the blogosphere, perhaps you’ll accept my open invitation and join me as I meander along the cobblestone to somewhere.
+Now that you know who he is and why he’s here in the blogosphere, perhaps you’ll accept his open invitation to join him as he meanders along the cobblestone and travertine to somewhere.

 Ciao for now.

 beautiful header pic. 🙂

 L2T — Keep viewing my blog as I change out the header pic often.
 I believe the one you mentioned — the colorful port-side scene of Procida — has sailed and there’s a new one in place.

 yeah.. i can see that.. again another lovely panoramic header..

 I’m a journalist at The Local Italy (www.thelocal.it).
 We’re interesting in featuring you in an online article, please can you get in touch?